Bookkeeping for Software Agencies: 5 Things Your Accountant Must Do

 Why it Matters: Manual data entry is the enemy of a modern software agency.
 Your developers are likely tracking time in Jira, Harvest, or Toggl, and you might be billing through Stripe.

 The Solution: Your accountant should ensure that your time-tracking and billing tools sync automatically with your accounting software.
-This reduces errors, saves administrative time, and ensures that every billable hour is actually invoiced.

 5. Cash Flow Forecasting Based on the Sales Pipeline